lukelbd/vim-scrollwrapped/README.md

 `<C-u>` can cause
 the cursor to jump around erratically.
 This is extremely disorienting when navigating documents.

-The fundamental problem is that VIM tries to jump by a number of lines equaling exactly one-half page height -- but because the first line in the viewer is constrained to always be the start of a line, not a line continuation fragment, this often causes the line on which the **cursor** is positioned to get yanked up-and-down the screen.
+The fundamental problem is that VIM tries to jump by a number of lines equaling exactly one-half page height -- but because the first line in the viewer is constrained to always be the start of a line, not a line continuation fragment, this often causes the screen-relative line on which the cursor is positioned to change.

 This plugin corrects this annoying behavior.
-If line-wrapping is disabled, this plugin has no effect.
+When line wrapping is disabled, this plugin has no effect.

 ## Maps
 This plugin overrides the half-page scrolling maps `<C-d>` and `<C-u>` and